 Senior management is struggling to guarantee employee safety.
 Because that is a near impossibility, they are banking on employee commitment to keep reporting to work even when doing so puts them and their families at risk.
 On the other hand, employers are forced to trust their junior staff with responsibilities they wouldn’t have, were it not for the pandemic.
 People work from home with minimal supervision or guidance, and they are still getting the required results.

 In a nutshell, both employers and employees have a chance to develop a trust-based culture for the future.
 Employers of remote workers will need to liaise with International PEO providers in making this trust-based culture stick because employment will not be the same as we know it now after this pandemic.

 2. Growth of a service-first mindset

-Companies are focusing more on serving their customers and creating communities around their brands, as opposed to chasing sales and revenue.
+Companies are focusing more on serving their customers and creating communities around their brands instead of chasing sales and revenue.
 That is the meaning of a service-first mindset.
 Going forward, businesses will be providing their customers with what they need now, not what they have needed for the years before coronavirus.
 Traditional revenue-based business models might no longer be relevant.
 Production, marketing, and sales plans will be centered on consumer insights.

 3. Bigger investments in digital infrastructure

 COVID-19 has forced our collective hand to invest in digital infrastructure.
 Most people are working from home now, and that trend might continue into the foreseeable future.
 Companies must find digital solutions to keep work going, hold meetings, and supervise remote employees.
-The need for business executives to travel overseas just for a meeting might not be as essential going forward as it has been in the past.
+Business executives need to travel overseas just for a meeting might not be as essential in the future as it has been in the past.
 A lot of business functions that have been

 transferred to the digital space are highly likely to remain there.